 Let's return for a moment to the 19th century.
 The standard price for a typewriter was $100 -- several times the value of a good personal computer today, when we adjust for inflation.
 There were many efforts to produce cheaper typewriters.
 Most of these were index machines: the typist first points at a letter on some sort of index, then performs another motion to print the letter.
 Obviously, these were not heavy-duty office machines; they were meant for people of limited means who needed to do some occasional typing.
 An example is the "American" index typewriter, which sold for $5.
 Index typewriters survived into the 20th century as children's toys; one commonly found example is the "Dial" typewriter made by Marx Toys in the 1920s and 30s.

-Much more could be said about the hundreds of makes of early typewriters -- but I'll restrain myself.
+Much more could be said about the hundreds of makes of early typewriters -- and I do in Chapter 2 of my book.
 To get some different perspectives, try looking through my collection list or my wish list.
-To bone up on the topic yourself, check out the typewriter-collecting resources.
+For further reading, check out the typewriter-collecting resources.